How can alcohol be a part of a healthy diet? Moderation, moderation, moderation, right? Except it’s a little more complicated than that.…

 So Can I Have It?

-If you don’t drink now, I would not suggest you start, but for those of us who do, the U.S dietary guidelines recommend it should be in moderation.
+If you don’t drink now, I would not suggest you start, but for those of us who do, I believe alcohol can be a part of a healthy diet.
+The U.S dietary guidelines recommend it should be consumed in moderation.
 This means one drink a day for women and up to two drinks a day for men (and no you cannot save a weeks’ worth and drink them all at once).
 The World Health Organization suggests not exceeding two drinks per day and having at least two non-drinking days per week.

 This is what I mean by moderation: